keewon/corb_chrome75_test/README.md

    - `make run2` (JSON API server)

  B. When the android app is launched, set ngrok1 host, and click the button 1~2 times.
-    You will see 'Welcome#index'.
+    You will see 'Waiting for apiserver'.
 Then it will be changed to the JSON data.

  C. When B is successful, kill the app.
 Relaunch the app.
 Click the button 2~3 times again.